StevenReynoso/lcd1602_Bare_Metal/readme.md

 This project is designed to deepen understanding of:

--LCD command timing and protocol
+- LCD command timing and protocol

 - Bit-banging GPIOs on Cortex-M4